 - You will always have a terminated record associated with you.
 Be sure to schedule ample time for you to go through customs upon each reentry to the United States and be prepared to explain the circumstances surrounding the termination of your F-1 record.

 Whether you apply for a reinstatement by USCIS application or by international travel, you first need to obtain a new I-20 from International Student & Scholar Services.
 In order to obtain an I-20, schedule an appointment with an international student advisor and bring proof of funding for one year of expenses.
-You can find the most recent estimate of expenses on the Certification of Financial Responsibility form.
+You can find the most recent estimate of expenses on the Financial Requirements web page.

 A reinstatement may be applied for by a student who: